Research Management Team

 Evgenia Pekarskaya, Ph.D.

-Evgenia Pekarskaya is a Senior Analyst on the Lux Research consulting team.
-She is involved in research and consulting on a broad range of issues related to the development and commercialization of emerging technology.
-Her projects are focused on technology strategy, market assessment, investments and acquisitions in the materials, manufacturing, instrumentation and energy sectors.
+As a Senior Consultant at Lux Research, Evgenia is involved in research and consulting on a broad range of issues related to the development and commercialization of emerging technology.
+She leads projects focused on technology strategy, market assessment, investments and acquisitions in the areas of advanced materials, energy, and water.
+Evgenia’s consulting engagements include a number of multinational corporations, start-ups, governments and leading academic institutions in the U.S and Europe.

-Prior to joining Lux Research, Evgenia was the director of the Material Characterization Facility at the University of Massachusetts Amherst, where she managed an inter-departmental laboratory, performed extensive research, and advised academic and industrial partners on nanoscale material characterization and other nanotechnology-related topics.
-She has 10 years of industrial and academic experience in several areas of materials science that cover structural, defense, electronic and biomedical applications.
+Prior to joining Lux Research, Evgenia was the director of the Material Characterization Facility at the University of Massachusetts Amherst, where she managed an inter- departmental laboratory, performed extensive research, and advised academic and industrial partners on nanoscale material characterization and other nanotechnology-related topics.
+She has 10 years of industrial and academic experience in several areas of materials science that includes aerospace, defense, oil and gas, electronics and biomedical applications.
 Her prior affiliations include ExxonMobil, the California Institute of Technology and the Weizmann Institute of Science (Israel).

 Evgenia holds a Ph.D. in Materials Science from Cambridge University, U.K. and an M.S. in Physics from Tomsk State University, Russia.
 She is an author of many scientific publications and a recipient of several awards for academic excellence.

-Jaideep Raje is a Senior Analyst on the Lux Research consulting team.
-He has advised a wide selection of entities, from Global 1000 corporations, to start-ups, to financial institutions and regulatory bodies, on effectively harnessing science-driven innovation in the physical and life sciences for strategic advantage.
+Jaideep Raje is a Senior Consultant at Lux Research.
+Jaideep has advised a wide selection of entities, from Global 1000 corporations to start-ups to financial institutions and regulatory bodies, on effectively harnessing science-driven innovation in the physical and life sciences for strategic advantage.
+These projects have spanned several energy and environmental technologies, including photovoltaics, alternative power and energy storage, water, waste, sustainability, and green buildings, as well as nanotechnology.
 He leads Lux Research’s Green Buildings Intelligence services and also works with senior executives, entrepreneurs, and decision-makers in several emerging clean technology and nanotechnology areas.
+He was a co-author for Lux Research’s “The Cleantech Report,” a reference study on emerging energy and environmental technologies, as well as many other Lux Research reports.
 Jaideep has also been interviewed as a subject matter expert by media sources like Bloomberg, NPR, Financial Times, and Red Herring.

 Jaideep joined the Lux Research team after working on cutting-edge nanotechnology problems at the University of California, Santa Barbara (UCSB), where he was involved with research in molecular engineering of nanomaterials for biotherapeutic applications.
 During his stint at UCSB, he also acquired a Certificate in Technology Management under UCSB’s Graduate Program in Management Practice.

-Jaideep holds a M.S. in Chemical Engineering from UCSB and a B.S. in Chemical Engineering from the Institute of Chemical Technology, University of Mumbai (formerly known as U.D.C.T., Mumbai).
+Jaideep holds an M.S. in Chemical Engineering from UCSB and a B.S. in Chemical Engineering from the Institute of Chemical Technology, University of Mumbai (formerly known as U.D.C.T., Mumbai).

 Aditya Ranade, Ph.D., MBA